 Expansion of the Roman Republic

 In the latter half of the fifth century BCE, Rome began on a number of military campaigns to expand its borders.
-This began with several victories against other cities in central Italy; Rome captured Fidenae in 428 BCE and following a nine-year siege also conquered the city of Veii.
+This to enforce the new law properly with several victories over other cities in central Italy; Rome captured Fidenae in 428 BCE and following a nine-year siege also conquered the city of Veii.

 Gallic Sacking of Rome